 A new online survey is now available at PilotHill.org to gather public input about the Pilot Hill Project.

-The Albany County Commission signed a purchase agreement in September approving the purchase of about 5,500 acres of private land east of Laramie, with the purchase price set at $10.5 million following an appraisal earlier this year. price will be raised by the community, not funded through
+The Albany County Commission signed a purchase agreement in September approving the purchase of about 5,500 acres of private land east of Laramie, with the purchase price set at $10.5 million following an appraisal earlier this year.
+The purchase price will be raised by the community, not funded through the County’s annual operating budget.

 The survey asks respondents about their current recreation activities, ways they might use the Pilot Hill parcel in the future, how they would like the parcel to be managed, how they would prefer to fund the purchase and whether they have concerns about the purchase.